kanChome/form-facade-replacer/README.md

 - **Array Field Tests**: Support for `name[]` format arrays
 - **Event Handler Tests**: Proper processing of JavaScript attributes

-### testdata Directory
-Provides sample sets of complex Blade files and expected HTML output used in real projects:
-- `testdata/blades/` - Test Blade files
-- `testdata/expected/` - Expected HTML output
-- `testdata/run_tests.sh` - Batch test execution script

 ## Limitations

-- **Laravel Support**: Supports Laravel 5.x~8.x Form Facade syntax
+- **Laravel Support**: Supports Form Facade syntax generated with laravelCollective/html
 - **Custom Methods**: Custom Form Facade methods are not supported
 - **Extremely Complex Syntax**: Arrays with 5 or more levels of deep nesting have some limitations
 - **Dynamic Method Names**: Dynamic method name resolution using variables (`Form::$method(...)`) is not supported